andrewt3000/MachineLearning/rl.md

 - **State** ($S$): The current situation or configuration of the environment at a specific time.
 - **Action** ($A$): The choices available to the agent (e.g., turn left, move pawn to E4).
 - **Reward** ($R$): The feedback signal sent from the environment to evaluate the agent's last action.
 It can be positive (a reward) or negative (a penalty).
-- **Policy** is the decision-making rule the agent is learning - a mapping from states to actions.
 <img width="1025" height="415" alt="345fadfa-549a-462a-b757-9ab258e747f3" src="https://github.com/user-attachments/assets/67239e31-45fd-4195-b4ab-d5242e7380a8" />